 Finally, in conjunction with the license renewal application, all stations (regardless of the number of full-time employees employed) must file a Broadcast Equal Employment Opportunity Program Report in LMS using FCC Form 2100/Schedule 396 ("Form 396").
-The Form 396 from LMS is appended hereto as Attachment I. Due to the mechanics of the FCC's filing system, the Form 396 must be filed in advance of the license renewal application.
-Specifically, after the Form 396 is submitted, LMS will generate a file number for the Form 396 that must then be included in the Form 303-S before the renewal application can be submitted.
-Section IV of this memorandum provides detailed guidance on how to complete the Form 396.
+A Form 396 as it appears in LMS is available at Attachment H. Because of the mechanics of the FCC's filing system, the Form 396 must be filed in advance of the license renewal application.
+After the Form 396 is submitted, LMS will generate a file number for the Form 396 that must then be included in the Form 303-S before the renewal application can be submitted.
+Section VI of this memorandum provides detailed guidance on how to complete the Form 396.